CasparKielwein/Aaargh/Classes.md

 ### Hobbling Strike
 Your strike weakens the enemy setting them up for further attack.

-#### Lvl1: Hobbling Strike
+#### Lvl 1: Hobbling Strike
+Cost: 1 Power-Point
 You make a standard Ranged or Melee Attack.
-If the attack hits, you can spend 1 Power-Point.
-If you do so, you gain advantage with your next attack against the target.
+If the attack hits, you gain advantage with attacks against the target util the end of your next turn.

 ### Artful Dodge

-#### Lvl1: Unhindered Movement
+#### Lvl 1: Unhindered Movement
 Spend a move Action and a Power-Point.
 Move your speed.
 Your movement does not trigger Opportunity attacks and you can move through enemies.